yahoo/react-i13n/README.md

 link-wrapped-with-react-component x 111,056 ops/sec ±1.55% (88 runs sampled)
 link-wrapped-with-react-component-with-i13n-high-order-component x 64,422 ops/sec ±1.95% (84 runs sampled)
 ```

-We recommend to use [createI13nNode](./docs/api/createI13nNode.md#createi13nnodecomponent-options) instead of I13nMixin as it performs better.
-As the benchmark result, on server side, rendering `64` react components with i13n functionalities takes `1 ms`.
-Let's say it takes `3 ms` overhead if you have `200` links on the page.
-That's a trade off if you want to organize i13n implementation better with react-i13n.
-We are working on performance improvement, if you have any insight or performance benchmark, please let us know!

 ## Presentation
 Take a look at [Rafael Martins' slides](http://www.slideshare.net/RafaelMartins21/instrumentation-talk-39547608) from a recent React meetup to understand more.